sckott/FH_Cluster_Guide/quizzes/self_test.md

 m) It is the most powerful way to interact with the cluster
 m) It makes sure resources are always shared and scheduled fairly

-{choose-answers: 4}
+{random-choice-order: false}
 ?
 What are the ways you can request help or learn more about using the Fred Hutch cluster?

-m) Read more at SciWiki.fredhutch.org
+a) Read more at SciWiki.fredhutch.org
-m) Emailing questions to the Scientific Computing (SciComp) Team
+b) Emailing questions to the Scientific Computing (SciComp) Team
-m) Find peer to peer support, SciComp office hours, or other live events via FH-Data Slack
+c) Find peer to peer support, SciComp office hours, or other live events via FH-Data Slack
-C) All of the above
+D) All of the above

 {random-choice-order: false}
 ?
 Which of the following are you responsible for?

-m) Understanding basic best practices for using the cluster
+a) Understanding basic best practices for using the cluster
-m) Understanding the goals of your research
+b) Understanding the goals of your research
-m) Understanding your computational needs, or reaching out to the Scientific Computing (SciComp) Team to determine your needs
+c) Understanding your computational needs, or reaching out to the Scientific Computing (SciComp) Team to determine your needs
-C) All of the above
+D) All of the above

 {/quiz}